 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 Surgery is only done to relieve severe symptoms of neck pain caused by pressure on the nerve roots (especially from a herniated disc).
 This pressure on the nerve roots may also cause arm pain, numbness, or tingling; leg pain, numbness, or tingling; or problems with bladder or bowel control.
-In these cases, surgery usually helps relieve symptoms.
+In these cases, surgery may not help the neck pain itself, but it usually helps relieve other symptoms.
 But even neck pain caused by pressure on the nerve roots is usually first treated without surgery.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|

 |Specialist Medical Reviewer||Robert B. Keller, MD - Orthopedics|